Native To Panama and northern South America (from Colombia to Argentina)

-Habitat dry and wet forests and the savanna
+Habitat Wet forests and savanna

-Males and Females use head movements to identify each other and communicate
+Males and females use head movements to identify each other and communicate.

 Males will compete for females, which may result in one male flipping another upside-down.